 An amazing transformation is happening in Nepal.
 Vulnerable girls who were rescued from the Kamlari system of child slavery are now free — and they’re becoming powerful young women who are leading the way to a better life for themselves and their communities.

 In 2000, NYF began a campaign to end the practice of Kamlari, a centuries-old system of indentured servitude embedded in the culture of rural Nepal.
 Our Indentured Daughters Program was twofold: to rescue the girls who had been sold into slavery and to abolish the practice going forward.
-More than 12,000 girls, some of whom had been enslaved since the age of six, were rescued and returned to their home communities, deeply wounded and lacking any education.
+Nearly 13,000 girls, some of whom had been enslaved since the age of six, were rescued and returned to their home communities, deeply wounded and lacking any education.

 NYF’s Empowering Freed Kamlaris program (EFK) helps former Kamlari girls become healthy, happy and independent young women.
 The program also stimulates the cultural and economic development necessary to ensure that no girl will ever again become a victim of Kamlari.

 The EFK program served 8,000 young women this past year, with 10 full-time staff providing leadership training, mentoring services, and financial and business management training in conjunction with other NYF programs.